Mahāmudrā in India

 Although it was a topic of increasing importance in Indian Buddhist literature and a central concept in Tibet, Mahāmudrā has not so far been the subject of a comprehensive monograph, and the Indian side of the tradition—vital and authoritative as it is—has not received sufficient systematic study.
 An understanding of Indian discussions of Mahāmudrā, therefore, must be drawn from disparate sources of various kinds, only a few of which really qualify as “general overviews.”
-Two print encyclopedia and one online library entries on Mahāmudrā have appeared recently: Quintman 2003, Jackson 2005, and Jackson 2011a; all three provide overarching synopses but are necessarily quite brief—Jackson’s go into the Indian material in greater detail than Quintman’s.
+Two print encyclopedia and two online entries on Mahāmudrā have appeared in the early 21st century: Quintman 2003, Jackson 2005, Jackson 2011a, and Jackson 2016; all four provide overarching synopses but are necessarily quite brief—Roger Jackson’s go into the Indian material in greater detail than Andrew Quintman’s, with Jackson 2016 being the most detailed and up to date.
 Jackson 2011b reviews the study of Mahāmudrā in the West from the 19th century up through 2010.
 Jackson 2008 surveys the Indian literature on Mahāmudrā that was eventually regarded as “canonical” by Tibetan authors, and so gives a reasonable overview of the textual traditions that might be regarded as forming an Indian Mahāmudrā corpus.
 Dakpo Tashi Namgyal 2006 is a translation of a Tibetan Kagyü scholar’s (Dvags po Bkra shsis rnam rgyal, b.
 1512–d.
-1587) classic insider’s overview of the tradition, which includes many useful citations from Indian works, while Brunnhölzl 2007 contains translations of a range of texts, from both Indian and Tibetan traditions, many of which are foundational for the study of Mahāmudrā.
+1587) classic insider’s overview of the tradition, which includes many useful citations from Indian works, while Brunnhölzl 2007 contains translations of a range of texts, both from Indian and Tibetan traditions, many of which are foundational for the study of Mahāmudrā.

 Brunnhölzl, Karl, trans.
 Straight from the Heart: Buddhist Pith Instructions.
 Ithaca, NY: Snow Lion, 2007.